 - All staff are aware of safeguarding issues that can manifest themselves via peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults and sexting.
-This could, for example, include girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence. - 6.2 Staff are clear as to the school policy and procedures with regards to peer on peer abuse as defined in the anti-bullying, school's behaviour policy and broader child protection procedures. - 6.3 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multiagency risk assessment.
+This is most likely to include, but not limited to: physical abuse e.g. (biting, hitting, kicking, hair pulling etc.) bullying- including cyber bullying (physical, name calling, homophobic), gender based violence/sexual assaults, sexting, initiation/hazing, prejudiced behaviour.
+All these terms are defined and explained in more detail in Appendix 8. - 6.2 Abuse is abuse and should never be tolerated or passed off as 'banter' or 'part of growing up'.
+Equally, abuse issues can sometimes be gender specific e.g. girls being sexually touched/assaulted and boys being subject to initiation/hazing type violence (KCSIE, 2016 If staff minimise the concerns raised it may result in a young person seeking no further help or advice. - The type of abuse may have a varying effect on the victim and initiator of the harm, the DSL will clarify the situation and establish the facts before deciding the consequences for those involved in perpetrating harm.
+After gathering the facts the DSL will consider the intent (begin to Risk Assess) and if there has this been a deliberate or contrived situation for a young person to be able to harm another.
+The DSL will decide on the next course of action and whether to make a safeguarding referral to social care (where a crime has been committed the police should be involved also) and will also inform the parents. ).
+The DSL and Executive Principal will consider the form the abuse may have taken and will decide upon the subsequent actions that are required. - 6.2 Staff are clear as to the school policy and procedures with regards to peer on peer abuse as defined in the anti-bullying, school's behaviour policy and broader child protection procedures and also in Appendix 8.
+Staff have been trained in dealing with this kind of abuse. - 6.3 Children and young people who abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multiagency risk assessment.
 We ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims.